SECONDHAND VINTAGE AND RECLAIMED

 Don't sell anything to anyone overseas unless you have cash in your hand.

-• If someone asks to pay for anything by credit card and post goods abroad just ignore them.
+- If someone asks to pay for anything by credit card or cheque and post goods abroad just ignore them.

 Tips on staying safe doing business with anyone you don’t know!